panzerdp/dmitripavlutin.com/content/posts/032-handle-undefined/index.md

 > **Undefined value** primitive value is used when a variable has not been assigned a value.

-The standard clearly defines that you will receive `undefined` when accessing uninitialized variables, non-existing object properties, non-existing array elements and alike.
+The standard clearly defines that you will receive `undefined` when accessing uninitialized variables, non-existing object properties, non-existing array elements, and alike.

 A few examples: